 The last subsidiary was founded in 1992 in Germany.

-Today – 160 years after Christian Permin started the company – we are fully computerized, though the embroideries are, of course, still made by our skilled signers.
+Today – 160 years after Christian Permin started the company – we are fully computerized, though the embroideries are, of course, still made by our skilled designers.

 The Permin Company has been in the Permin family for 3 generations, starting with Christian Permin followed by his son Carl Permin and eventually by his son Niels Permin, after Niels Permin the present manager Frits Nordlunde took over the company.
 However, Niels Permin stayed in the board until 1995, when he decided to retire at the age of 81.

-The Permin group employ about 80 persons plus a major numbers of home workers.
+The Permin group employs about 80 persons plus a major numbers of home workers.

 Each year about 300 – 400 Permin products are being produced and exported to more than 70 countries around the world.
-In 2014 we celebrate our 160th anniversary - still going strong...
+In 2014 we celebrated our 160th anniversary and we are still going strong...